lana-z/reading-notes/README.md

 And I'm building a community of women in emerging tech called Rooftop.

-I'm also taking a course to up my technical skills.
+I'm also taking software development courses.
 This website is to document my journey through the experience, with notes, aha moments, epic fails, and everything in between.
 Consider this space my code-scribble canvas, where I'll paint my story one commit at a time.

 ## Table of Contents

-### Code 102 Reading Notes
+### Code 102 - Intro to Software Development

 [Intro to Command Line Interface, or Terminal](102/intro-cli.md)